BSpendlove/pykeadhcp/README.md

 ## API Reference

-All supported commands by the daemons are in the format of the API referenced commands with the exception of replacing any hypthen or space with an underscore.
+All supported commands by the daemons are in the format of the API referenced commands with the exception of replacing any hyphen or space with an underscore.
 Eg. the `build-report` API command for all daemons is implemented as `build_report` so it heavily ties into the Kea predefined commands when looking at their documentation.
 Currently everything is built towards Kea 2.2.0.
 Pydantic variables will replace any hyphens with an underscore however when loading/exporting the data models, it will replace all keys with the hyphen to adhere to the Kea expected variables, ensure that the `KeaBaseModel` (located in `from pykeadhcp.models.generic.base import KeaBaseModel` instead of `from pydantic import BaseModel`) is used when creating any Pydantic models to inherit this functionality.

 ## Development / Contribution